Alhaji Barhath: Early life

-Alhaji Barahath was a Charan of Rohadia clan.
-He was born in a prosperous family in Haduwa village of Jaisalmer to Bhanoji Barhath.
+Alhaji Barhath was born in a prosperous family in Haduwa village of Jaisalmer to Bhanoji Barhath.
 He was a skilled poet but also traded in horse and cattle.
 He is said to have owned more than 500 cows.
 There were ten households of his servants, who lived alongside and looked after Alhaji's cattle.
-In his youth, Alhaji left his native place of Haduwa and settled in a village called 'Kalau', about twenty miles south of Pokaran.
+In his youth, he left his native place of Haduwa and settled in a village called 'Kalau', about twenty miles south of Pokaran.

 Sheltering Chunda

 Alhaji lived in his village called Kalau located in Jodhpur, Rajasthan.
 Viramdev Rathore, the ruler of Mahewa and father of Chunda, was killed in battle against Johiyas around 1383 AD.
 At this time, Chunda was a mere child.
 Chunda's mother, referred to as Mangaliyaniji, was apprehensive about Chunda's safety & preferred to seek safety for him.
 She approached Alhaji Barhath of Kalau and handed Chunda over to him.

 After ensuring the safety of Chunda under Alhaji, Mangaliyaniji is said to have committed Sati.

 Alhaji raised Chunda in anonymity for 14 years, hiding his real identity.
 Growing up, Chunda used to herd the cattle of Alhaji.